Hoover Descendants Reunion Held

-Descendants of the Jerry and Kathryn Hoover family, hosted by the committee consisting of Richard Griffin, Ronda Chase, and Glenn and Connie Esbeck, was held at the Old Park Hotel in Audubon, on July 8-10, 2022.
-Approximately sixty-five guests were registered during the three-day reunion.
+Descendants of the Jerry and Kathryn Hoover family, hosted by the committee consisting of Richard Griffin, Ronda Chase, and Glenn and Connie Esbeck, was held at the Old Park Hotel in Audubon, on July 8-10.
+Approximately 65 guests were registered during the three-day reunion.

 Saturday morning breakfast was catered by Jan’s Catering of Audubon while the committee prepared the noon lunch.
 Everyone had two hours of free time before it was group picture time; a tradition for many years.
 Jerry and Kathryn (Bauer) Hoover had eight children.
 They were Alice (Hoover) Bartelt; Elizabeth (Libby) and Earl Griffin; Emma and Harry Graham; Chris and Laura (Mikkelsen) Hoover; Fanny and William (Willie) Hammann; Nora and Carius Jacobsen; George and Alice Mae (Hunt) Hoover; and Ellowene and Alfred Mitch.
 Descendants of this group came from Iowa; Minnesota; Colorado, Georgia; and Nebraska.
 After pictures many of the group played Bingo while others went shopping.
 Olivia Elliott, daughter of Tara and Gray Elliott, assisted Ronda in calling the numbers.
 She is the daughter of Gray and Tara Elliott and granddaughter of Randy and Kelly Esbeck.
 A “play” table had been sent up for the younger generation to color and make crafts.
 More auction items had been brought in and everyone was seeing what they would like to buy.
 The auction money is used to defray expenses connected with the reunion.